When to visit the vet?

 -

 Which plants are particularly dangerous for cats?
 Plants such as lilies, poinsettias, aloe vera, and dieffenbachia can cause severe liver damage in cats.
-It is important to keep these plants out of the reach of cats.
+It is important to keep these plants out of reach of cats.

 -